ldaley/remote-control/doc/manual/src/chapters/020-client.md

 ## Creating a remote control

-Instances of the `groovyx.remote.client.RemoteControl` class are used by clients to send closures to servers.
+Instances of the `io.remotecontrol.client.RemoteControl` class are used by clients to send closures to servers.
 This class has the following constructors…

-    RemoteControl(groovyx.remote.client.Transport transport)
+    RemoteControl(io.remotecontrol.client.Transport transport)
-    RemoteControl(groovyx.remote.client.Transport transport, ClassLoader classLoader)
+    RemoteControl(io.remotecontrol.client.Transport transport, ClassLoader classLoader)

 The `Transport` object is responsible for providing the means of communication with the server.
 The different transport jars (such as `remote-transport-http`) provide implementations of this interface.